 Other materials used to manufacture tooth coloured brackets are Urethane, Plastic, and Polyoxymethylene etc. These materials are not as strong as ceramic and tend to wear out faster.

 Lingual braces are fixed onto the inner sides of the teeth.
 These braces have been used for many years.
-Their popularity is now growing as more adults are seeking orthodontic treatment.
 They are not seen at all so the patients who are conscious about wearing braces can get their teeth repositioned to get an aesthetic smile.

 The latest lingual brackets are highly refined and low profile.
 Therefore, they are more comfortable for the patients.
 We use the Multi-Purpose Attachments for many of our patients wherever possible.
 These are the thinnest possible brackets available and therefore are most comfortable for our patients.